RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 And There You Have It!

 With these tips, you have a great starting point to making your beats sound fuller.
 Like I said, these tips can work on many genres of music, and they can work whether you are producing original beats or processing instrumentals that you found or bought.
-And don’t be afraid to try out professional mixing services.
-They can be surprisingly inexpensive, and it can be a great way to compare your mix to a professional’s, and to learn by example.
 Keep working hard, and feel the joy of the music!